How to Get Gum Out of Carpet

 Method #2 – Use a Hairdryer to Remove Gum from Carpet:

-Warm temperatures can work in wonders as well.
-You can use heat as well as cold.
-What’s the best way to apply heat to a nasty gum stain?
+Warm temperatures can work when ice doesn’t What’s the best way to apply heat to a nasty gum stain?
 You got it, a hairdryer.
-Each household most likely possesses a standard hairdryer.
-If you don’t happen to have one, go on over to your neighbors and ask!
-I’m sure they’ll understand.

-Once you’ve acquired said hairdryer, plug it in, crank the heat up, and aim that bad boy directly on the gum stain.
+Turn on the hair dryer and point it directly on the gum stain.
 Make sure to keep an eye on that nasty gum stain as you don’t want it melting into the carpet fibers.

-Once the gum begins to melt and loosen, use a scraping tool to remove the gum.
+Once the gum begins to soften and loosen, use a scraping tool to remove the gum.
 Repeat this process over and over until you’ve gotten most of the gum out of the carpet.

 Then, grab some carpet cleaning solution and rub it into the gum stain.
 Use a dry towel to blot it dry.
-Boom!
-Clean, sparkly carpet.
 As mentioned in method 1, rinse the treated area to remove any remaining carpet cleaning solution such as to avoid future re-soiling of the area.

 Method #3 – Use Goo Gone or Another Solvent to Get Gum Out of Carpet: